Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Effect of massive neutrinos on SZ observables

-This scaling and the above discussion leads to $C_\ell^{\mathrm{tSZ}} \propto (1-\lambda f_\nu)$ with $\lambda\approx -25, -7$ and -17 in case A, B and C respectively in good agreement with the slopes of Figure~\ref{fig:pres2}.
-This confirms that the extrapolation of Eq.~(\ref{eq:clscal}) to models with three degenerate massive neutrinos is valid.
+in presence of massive neutrinos.
+As explained in Appendix \ref{ref:appendix-B}, this scaling and the above discussion leads to $C_\ell^{\mathrm{tSZ}} \propto (1-\lambda f_\nu)$ with $\lambda\approx 25, 7$ and 17 in case A, B and C respectively, in good agreement with the slopes of Figure~\ref{fig:pres2}.

+In this section we have explored the dependence of the tSZ power spectrum on the neutrino mass (or the neutrino fraction $f_\nu$).
+To show that the scaling in Eq. \ref{eq:clscal} is valid, we compared the scaling of the tSZ power spectrum obtained numerically when the neutrino mass varies with the scaling obtained semi-analytically, assuming relation \ref{eq:clscal} is correct, and found good agreement.

+One should be cautious when using a scaling such as $C_\ell^{\mathrm{tSZ}} \propto (1- f_\nu)^\alpha$ derived analytically or from simulations in order to draw conclusions on which value of the neutrino mass can reconcile the relatively low amplitude of tSZ power spectrum (or abundance of clusters) with the amplitude of the primordial power spectrum deduced from CMB: as we highlight here, the value of $\alpha$ depends on the choice of parameterisation.

 The fact that the scaling of the amplitude of the SZ power spectrum with the total neutrino mass depends on the chosen parameter basis also applies to cluster counts.
-We show the effect of the total neutrino mass on $N(z,M)$ for `case B' in figure \ref{fig:pheno-3-cc}.
+For illustrative purposes, we show the effect of the total neutrino mass on $N(z,M)$ for `case B' in figure \ref{fig:pheno-3-cc}.
 The suppression of cluster abundance is larger at large cluster masses and high redshift because this regime is determined by the exponential tail of the HMF \citep[e.g.,][]{Lukic:2007fc}.

-Although they are not used in the paper, for completeness we give the scaling of the total cluster counts for fixed neutrino masses.
+Although this is not used in this article, for completeness we give the scaling of the total cluster counts for fixed neutrino masses.
 At fixed total neutrino mass, the scaling of cluster counts with cosmological parameters depends on the survey completeness (as well as the mass and redshift ranges).
-We find that the number of clusters scales as
+With \verb|class_sz| we find that the number of clusters scales as